A Neutral Education?

 The Well-Trained Mind is not a book of science, a book of history, a book of literature, or a book of theology.
 It is an overall plan for education, laying out an entire curriculum for the home educator.
 This overall plan for education must have a theological center which encompasses every single subject.
 But who is responsible for providing this theological center?
 Should my mother and I lay it all out for you, so that you can give your child a godly education?

-This is not a responsibility which can be assumed by any other party.
-Wilson’s particular complaint in this essay is that parents are too ready to let the government, “the guarantor of ‘quality’ in teaching,” take on the role of determining what is right and true in education.
-“But God has placed the responsibility in one place,” he writes, “and to move it to another for the sake of ‘quality-control’ is abdication.”
+In my opinion, training your children in the ways of your faith is not a responsibility which can be assumed by any other party.
 The responsibility for teaching truth to children belongs to believing parents who are faithful members of a local church.
-If you should not abdicate this responsibility to the government, why should you abdicate it to curriculum writers or religious book publishers?
+Why should you abdicate this to curriculum writers or religious book publishers?
 You cannot see our lives; you cannot determine our faithfulness to our local church; you cannot see the fruits of our lives.
 We can provide you with a good plan for teaching grammar and math, but I do not believe that we should usurp the job of your believing community by explaining the ways of God in history to your children.
-The Christian narrative that gives shape to education must, in the final analysis, be provided by parents who are guided by faithful pastors.
+The Christian narrative that gives shape to education must, in the final analysis, be provided by parents who are guided by a faithful believing community.

 Why Don’t We Recommend More Religious Curricula?

-We feel the same way: our readership includes many different groups of faithful Christian believers.
-But religious curricula inevitably bear the stamp of particular cultural expressions of Christian: Baptist, Mennonite, Reformed, Catholic, and more.
+Our readership includes, not only those who faithfully follow other religious traditions, but also many different groups of Christian believers, whose practice bears the stamp of particular cultural expressions of Christian: Baptist, Mennonite, Reformed, Catholic, and more.

 In reviewing religious curricula for The Well-Trained Mind, I continually found myself dissatisfied with their content and wishing that I could teach (for example) history without continually explaining to my son that our local church sees American history quite differently than a “providential” history text, well-intentioned though it is.
 I found myself continually feeling that these curricula were usurping a teaching position that belonged to our church, my husband, and myself.